The Wayman Garden

 There has been a house and barn on the Hartmann farm since the 1890s.
 The garden of present occupants, Ron and Pat Hartmann, has been a work in progress for the past 46 years.
 Kim’s dad, Ron, grew up on the farm and her mom, Pat, was raised on the neighboring farm.
 Ron currently farms about 800 acres of corn, soybeans, and hay.
 Originally, it had been a dairy and then a hog farm.

-Pat offers these words of advice to new (and old) gardeners:
+Pat offers these words of advice to new (and old) gardeners:1.
+Make sure the soil is right.
+Amend it if necessary.

 2. Keep the mature size of the plant in mind when you plant.